-The Trump Administration Is Working to Deport More Legal Immigrants
+The Trump administration is working to deport more legal immigrants

 While seemingly small changes, these policies could have widespread implications, potentially sending far more immigrants into removal proceedings and increasing the number of cases in an already backlogged immigration court system, according to experts who spoke to Mother Jones.

 The NTA guidance alone could threaten the tens of thousands of immigrants who apply for benefits each year, such as work visas or green cards.
 Previously, if their application for a benefit was denied, immigrants would have the chance to appeal the decision, try again, or voluntarily depart the country if they no longer had a valid immigration status.
-Now, if an application is denied, and the applicant loses their immigration status in the process, they could be considered “unlawfully present” and placed into removal proceedings.
+Now, if an application is denied and the applicant loses their immigration status in the process, they could be considered “unlawfully present” and placed into removal proceedings.
 The changes would affect both undocumented immigrants and those who are already legally in the country.

 “These two memos work in tandem and are effectively a one-two punch that will render our adjudication processes even less fair and even more harsh for people that are applying for their families, for workers to be able to come here, for students who want to stay here or change their status,” says Greg Chen, director of government relations at the American Immigration Lawyers Association (AILA).
 “Businesses, universities, families, and communities are going to be hurt tremendously.”